DFE-Digital/apply-for-teacher-training/sections.md

 ## Edge cases

-app/controllers/candidate_interface/references/accept_offer/
-Adding references after accepting an offer should not have any filter to editable sections
+* Adding references after accepting an offer should not have any filter to app/controllers/candidate_interface/references/accept_offer/ editable sections

+* Science GSCE
+    We might need to the normal checks BUT also the params[:subject]